Things you can do to improve your dog’s behavior, even if you doubt it.

-I highly recommend the program called “Nothing In Life Is Free” (NILIF).
+I highly recommend looking at all of the things that your dog wants, and using some of them as rewards for the behaviors that you want.
+This is kind of like the program called “Nothing In Life Is Free” (NILIF).
 Basically you ask your dog to perform a trade: you will provide the Good Stuff he is expecting from you, and he performs an action or command that he knows – “sit”, “down”, “come”, a trick, whatever.
 Performing those commands becomes the dog’s version of “saying please”.
 In addition, you prevent them from getting any of the luxuries they may be accustomed to if they are not behaving in a way you wish to encourage.

 I usually start with attention, or responding to the dog’s own name.
 The easiest way to do this is to “capture” any moments when he turns to focus on you.
 I use the sound of a clicker or a word like “Yes!” to capture those moments – which may be very brief – and then follow up that “marker” with something the dog considers worth working for.
 This might be a food treat, a desired toy, an activity he wants, anything you think he might be interested in at the moment.
 In fact, every time you think you may be able to provide him with something he wants, you should take advantage of the moment and ask him to focus on you before providing it.
 If the dog is already pretty good at acknowledging that I exist, I’ll move on to asking for a “sit” before any of those things.
 For the advanced dog, I might pull out a random command from the dog’s repertoire of tricks.